Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 , the data is saved in Parquet format; otherwise, it is saved as a CSV flat file.

-In addition, add the following environment variable to .env
+In addition, the following environment variable controls the execution of the scraper:

 ENV

 (String): The environment in which the scraper is running.
-Set this todev
+Set todev

 The api.py